Give Thanks & Feast On A Low-Calorie Healthy Meal

 Skewer a small cherry tomato, a ball of low-fat mozzarella cheese, a second tomato and top with a bay leaf drizzle with balsamic vinegar.
 Place the appetizers on a platter to serve.
 These are simple to make and are low in calories.
 Fresh apple slices drizzled with melted peanut butter topped with granola is a refreshing treat.
 A healthy appetizer packed with flavor and satisfying to eat.

-Serve fresh cup apple slices sprinkled with lemon juice along with low-fat goat cheese, lean tofu turkey slices, wheat crackers, pitted olives and side salad.
+Serve fresh cup apple slices sprinkled with lemon juice along with low-fat goat cheese, lean tofu turkey slices, wheat crackers, pitted olives and a side salad.
 Serving healthy appetizers and beverages before the meal is a great way to begin any dinner party.

 Healthy Vegetable Garden Dip

 When you entertain guests or family it is always nice to serve appetizers before any meal.
 This is a nice way to welcome guests as they arrive to your dinner party.
 Healthy drinks can be served such as apple cider, apple spritzer, tea, coffee or lemon water and your guests can have healthy low-calorie appetizers as they mix and mingle.
 Today’s low-calorie appetizers are fresh cut vegetables, fruit, wheat crackers, low-fat goat cheese, pitted olives and garden vegetable dip using low-fat ingredients instead of cream cheese and heavy cream.
 This is so delicious you will want to make it during the week to dip your cut vegetables in.